 I’ve loved dip since I was a little kid and my parents would serve it at cocktail parties; the kind where ‘children are to be seen and not heard’ so we were lucky to sneak a dip before heading for the basement until the guests had departed.
 As an adult I love hummus and anything with Mexican seasonings so combining all of these things makes Black Bean Green Chile Hummus Dip a natural, don’t you think?

 Hummus has good protein and healthy fats while black beans and green chilies bring in the south of the border and southwestern flavors.
-Though this dip is technically hummus, its consistency is more like a dip and it’s great with chips, crackers or cut up vegetables.
+Though this dip is technically hummus, its consistency is more like a dip.
+This gluten free hummus is great served with chips, crackers or cut up vegetables.

 One thing I love to do for parties or for a portable snack when I’m working at my desk is to add a bit of the hummus dip to a small container and then fill it with long vegetables (carrots, celery, sweet peppers, jicama).
 One end of the vegetable sits in the dip ready to be devoured!
 It keeps snacks healthy and the flavor is fantastic.

-I was tempted to call this ’30 second Dip’ which is about how long it takes to make it.
+I was tempted to call this hummus recipe ’30 second dip’, which is about how long it takes to make it.
 Peeling garlic cloves is the most difficult prep work and all of the ingredients are processed in a food processor so it’s easy peasy.
 I think you’ll love this zesty dip any day of the week!

 - 2 tablespoons Lemon Juice